NoRiceToday/DiscoverYourRice/README.md

 # DiscoverYourRice
 A context-sensitive WebApp, that uses machine learning to customize user experience.
-More specifically, it autoplays an embedded youtube video if the user is sitting or standing and stops it, if the user is walking.
+In this demo, it autoplays an embedded youtube video if the user is sitting or standing and stops it, if the user is walking.
 This is done using real-time classification of mobile sensor data.

 ![msedge_xSaL6jVEhe](https://user-images.githubusercontent.com/25351150/165299269-4de10a17-15c8-4f43-84c3-1621939dd76f.jpg)